What is CBD?

 Yes.
 CBD inhibits the cytochrome P450 enzyme, which is involved in metabolizing many drugs.
 Compounds in grapefruit inhibit the same enzyme group, which is why physicians advice patients not to eat grapefruit shortly before or after taking a medication.
 By inhibiting cytochrome P450, CBD can either reduce or increase the effects of other drugs.
 In some situations, it may be advisable for a physician to monitor a patient’s blood levels of other medications while taking CBD.

-How do I know what dose of CBD I should take?
+How do I know what amount of CBD I should take?

-Dosing is very individualized.
-It is recommended that everyone begin with a low dose (5 milligrams) while gradually increasing by 5 milligrams until desired results are achieved.
+Amounts of CBD are very individualized.
+It is recommended that everyone begin with a low (5 milligrams) while gradually increasing by 5 milligrams until desired results are achieved.

 Will I flunk a drug test if I medicate with CBD-rich cannabis?

-Yes, you may fail a drug test even if you experience no mood-altering affects from your CBD-rich medicine.
-Drug tests are geared toward identifying THC, not CBD or other cannabinoids.
-If one medicates with CBD-rich cannabis that has a small amount of THC, less than .3%, the THC may register on the drug test.
+Yes, you may fail a drug test even if you experience no mood-altering affects from your CBD-rich product.
+Drug tests are generally geared toward identifying THC, not CBD or other cannabinoids.
+But, if one medicates with CBD-rich cannabis that has a small amount of THC, less than .3%, the THC may register on the drug test.

 Why do some CBD products work better than others?

-As a consumer, it is important to ask where the CBD is sourced from and whether it is grown organically, or free from pesticides and other chemicals.
+As a consumer, it is important to ask where the CBD is sourced from and whether it is grown organically, or free from pesticides, herbicides, fungicides, and heavy metals.
 The other important question to ask is if a particular product has been third party tested.
 Each batch of CBD hemp oil needs to be retested to verify purity and match percentages with the initial lab test.
 If percentages don’t match up, then the content won’t be correctly represented on a label and thus won’t have the same benefits.

 Do you know where your CBD was grown?